 One of the best ways to provide a naturalistic basking area and attractive appearance is with rocks.
 Leopard geckos like climbing, and in fact, stacking pieces of slate with 1-2” spacers in-between simulates the cracks that they utilize in their natural environment.
 You can even build a warm hide with slate or flat rocks to double as a basking spot on top and a cozy cave underneath!
 If you collect rocks from outside, give them a good scrub and soak in a disinfectant compatible with porous surfaces, such as Clean Break or F10SC.
 NEVER bake rocks, as they may explode!

 Branches, logs, and cork bark are excellent for varying the terrain and giving your leo things to climb on/in.
 If you collect wood from outside, give it a good scrub and soak in a disinfectant compatible with porous surfaces, such as Clean Break or F10SC &/or bake in the oven at 250°F for about an hour.

-There aren't a lot of plants in leopard geckos’ natural environment, but if you want to add more coverage and enhance the aesthetic with plants, great!
+Plants are a great way to add more coverage and enhance the appearance of a naturalistic enclosure!
 Make sure to wash artificial plants before using.
 Any live plants should be nontoxic and suited to a dry environment.
-If you have live plants, consider installing a 6500K daylight lamp to help them grow and flourish.
+If you have live plants, consider installing a 6500K fluorescent or LED daylight lamp to help them grow and flourish.

 Geckos should have access to a small dish or bottle cap of calcium without D3 that they can lick, allowing them to self-regulate their calcium intake between feedings, if needed.